-FERC Order No. 831 requires all energy offers above \$1,000 per MWh to provide supporting documentation.22 Economic resources offer into the energy market and must provide supporting documentation to offer above \$1,000 per MWh.
-FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."
-Demand resources participate in both the capacity and energy markets and are not capacity only resources.
+FERC Order No. 831 requires all energy offers above \$1,000 per MWh to provide supporting documentation.25 Economic resources offer into the energy market and must provide supporting documentation to offer above \$1,000 per MWh.
+FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."26 Demand resources participate in both the capacity and energy markets and are not capacity only resources.
 It is not clear whether FERC intended to exclude demand resources with high strike prices from the requirements of Order 831.
 Demand resources should not be permitted to make offers above \$1,000 per MWh without the same verification requirements applied to economic resources or generation resources.
-The

-MMU recommends that the rules for maximum offer for the emergency and pre-emergency program match the maximum offer for generation resources.
+The MMU recommends that the rules for maximum offer for the emergency and pre-emergency program match the maximum offer for generation resources.

-Table 6-2 shows registered sites and MW for the last day of each month for the period January 1, 2014, through September 30, 2018.
+Table 6-2 shows registered sites and MW for the last day of each month for the period January 1, 2014, through December 31, 2018.
 Registration is a prerequisite for CSPs to participate in the economic program.
-The monthly average number of registrations for economic demand response decreased and the monthly average registered MW increased in the first nine months of 2018 compared to the first nine months of 2017.
-Average monthly registrations decreased by 298, 39.6 percent, from 753 in the first nine months of 2017 to 455 in the first nine months of 2018.
-Average monthly registered MW increased by 491 MW, 23.2 percent, from 2,113 MW in the first nine months of 2017 to 2,604 MW in the first nine months of 2018.
+The monthly average number of registrations for economic demand response decreased and the monthly average registered MW increased in 2018 compared to 2017.
+Average monthly registrations decreased by 268, 38.0 percent, from 706 in 2017 to 438 in 2018.
+Average